ideamark/breadbot/README.md

 * Install:
   * First, make sure you have installed python3 and python3-pip.
   * run setup command: `python3 setup.py install`
-  * The setup will download corpus from [breadbot.fun](http://breadbot.fun).
 * Uninstall:
   * `python3 setup.py uninstall`
 * Clean (not uninstall):
   * `python3 setup.py clean`

 ## Corpus
-* All the corpus of Breadbot is on [breadbot.fun](http://breadbot.fun), which is a website and also a git repo.
+* All the corpus of Breadbot is on [Breadbot.Fun](http://breadbot.fun), which is a website and also a git repo.
 * The repo will be downloaded automatically when you setup Breadbot by `python3 setup.py install`.

 ## Config